cube-drone/rt0/players-guide/src/gm/introduction.md

 # Introduction

-so you're the gm, huh?
+So you're the gm, huh?

+Everything past this point constitutes _spoilers_: if you are a player, beware!

+Or read the spoilers.
+I'm not your dad!

 ## Getting Started